halbich/AdventurePluginDev/Documentation/custom/development_documentation.md

 Now we will go through history, all the way back to the original Time Lapsus game made in 2015.
 We will describe the different stages this project took, marking the important dates in regards to the software project.

-* October 2015 - January 2016: Pavel Halbich (programmer), Petr Jenda (writer/designer), Matouš Kozma (programmer) and Pavel Liška (artist) formed the TTTeam and created Time Lapsus, an adventure game about time travel, as an assignment for the Computer Games Development course.
+* October 2015 - January 2016: Pavel Halbich (programmer), Petr Janda (writer/designer), Matouš Kozma (programmer) and Pavel Liška (artist) formed the TTTeam and created Time Lapsus, an adventure game about time travel, as an assignment for the Computer Games Development course.
 The game went on to become the best game of the semester.

 * January 2016 - September 2016: Time Lapsus was well received, some polishing was done and the developers went to conferences showcasing the game.
 The plan to expand the game during the Software Project course was formed, but for now the plan was intentionally put on hiatus, as between school courses and jobs, none of us had any free time.